 I was struck by how perfectly both of these six-word statements conveyed the emotion, turmoil, distress, and despair that would likely be found in the longer version of the story.
 A few carefully chosen words can tell the whole story.

-Afterwards you will see Litsa and I have shared our 6 word stories.
+Afterward, you will see Litsa and I have shared our 6-word stories.
 If you feel up to it, please share yours as well in the comments below, on Facebook, or Tweet it to @whatsyourgrief on Twitter.

 Using only 6 words write: